damiendart/notes/synology.markdown

   - When setting up DNS-O-Matic DDNS support in the _External Access_ control panel, use `all.dnsomatic.com` for the hostname and replace any `@` characters in the username with `%30`.
+  - If using _File Station_'s shared links functionality, ensure the _Advanced_ tab in the _External Access_ control panel is filled out so that correct URLs are generated.

 [3]: <http://stackoverflow.com/a/8467406>
 [4]: <http://curl.haxx.se/ca/cacert.pem>